niplav/site/two_people_on_a_planet.md

 in the two people deterministically meeting after a linear amount of time.
-Other such algorithms include meeting at any specific point on the planet (such as the starting position of one particular person, or 0°0′N 0°0′E etc. However, the proposed strategy is different from these.
+Other such algorithms include meeting at any specific point on the planet (such as the starting position of one particular person, or 0°0′N 0°0′E etc.).
+However, the proposed strategy is different from these.

 First of all, it is not person-specific: Both people follow the same